OneDrive/onedrive-api-docs/docs/controls/file-pickers/js-v73/index.md

 ---
-author: rgregg
+author: KevinTCoughlin
-ms.author: rgregg
+ms.author: keco
-ms.date: 09/10/2017
+ms.date: 08/08/2018
 ms.topic: overview
 title: File Picker SDK for JavaScript - OneDrive
 ---
-# OneDrive file picker for JavaScript v7.2 overview
+# OneDrive file picker for JavaScript v7.3 overview

 The OneDrive file picker makes it easy for your web app to connect to content stored in OneDrive and SharePoint.

 Using the file picker you can open, save, and share files stored in OneDrive or SharePoint without writing custom file UI code.

 You can use the file picker SDK to integrate with OneDrive and SharePoint in the following ways:

 * Open a file and receive a short-lived URL to download the content of the file.